sanwill/nfs-server-setup-with-ansible/README.md

 * Update the yaml files with your local configuration.
 Look for ```#Note:``` it gives hints on which values need to be updated on certain task.
 * Here I use expansion disk (e.g. sdb) for the NFS storage, different from the primary disk where the OS is located.
 * The playbook only automate the mount of 1 expansion disk however it can be updated to mount multiple disk.
-* The YAML playbook was tested on Fedora 37.
+* The YAML playbook was tested on [Nobara](https://nobaraproject.org/) 37.
 The similar approach can be used for Ubuntu but you need to replace the package manager from dnf to apt, change the systemd services etc.
 * This guide only cover the NFS server at Fedora, it doesn't cover NFS clientsetup.

 ## Playbook Structure